Answering Arup's graduate application form questions

 When TARGETjobs talks to Aman Gill, early careers leader at Arup, about the company’s graduate jobs, internships and placements in the UK, one thing becomes clear: you can’t rush its application form.
 'Arup places a huge importance on the strength of a candidate’s application form,’ she says.
 ‘Take time with your application form to demonstrate your research and motivation for applying.’

-Most of Arup’s vacancies require you to answer the three application questions listed below, although a few vacancies – such as project management ones – also have role-specific questions.
+Most of Arup’s vacancies require you to answer the three application questions listed below, although a few vacancies might substitute the final question for a role-specific question.
 What Aman seeks is very thoughtful, considered answers that are supported by examples from different areas of your life.
 Previously, Arup has stipulated examples from the previous three years, so it is probably best to keep these examples recent (unless you have an amazing example from earlier in your life).

 ‘I like to see candidates really thinking about why they are applying for that particular vacancy,’ she says.
 ‘Weak answers that demonstrate a lack of effort are the most common reason why candidates don’t progress to the next stage.’